 REBs may need to consider the power relationship that might exist between researchers and participants, and whether a waiver of the requirement for signed written consent may affect the welfare of the participants.
 In cases where the participant holds a position of power, or routinely engages in communicative interactions similar to those involved in the research by virtue of their position or profession (e.g., a communications officer or spokesperson for an organization), consent can be inferred by the participant’s agreeing to interact with the researcher for the purpose of the research.
 For example, some political science research focuses on power structures and individuals in positions of power (e.g., a senior partner in a law firm, a cabinet minister or a senior corporate officer).
 In this type of research, where a prospective participant agrees to be interviewed on the basis of sufficient information provided by the researcher, it may be sufficient for the participant to signify consent to participate in the research.
 The researcher should record this in an appropriate way.
 Researchers shall demonstrate to the REB that the participant will be informed about the research including the option not to participate, or to withdraw from the study at any time.
 Nothing in this article should be interpreted to mean that prospective participants need not be informed about the study prior to their participation.

 In qualitative research, observation is used to study behaviour in a natural environment.
 It often takes place in living, natural and complex communities or settings, in physical environments, or in virtual settings.
-Observational studies may be undertaken in publicly accessible spaces (e.g., classrooms, hospital emergency wards, locations where religious services or practices are held), in virtual settings (e.g., Internet chat rooms), or in private or controlled spaces (e.g., private clubs or organizations.)
+Observational studies may be undertaken in publicly accessible spaces (e.g., a stadium, library, museum, planetarium, beach, park), in virtual settings (e.g., Internet chat rooms), or in private or controlled spaces (e.g., private clubs or organizations).